TemitopeOladokun/Days-of-Deep-Learning/README.md

 * The larger the number of layers, computation time is lengthy but reduces the number of error.
 * What is learnt from a datsset, it is transferred to my dataset.
 This is what we call TRANSFER LEARNING
 * Scale Invariance is when the size of the object doesnot not affect the prediction of the model
+* Rotational Invariance is when the angular position of an object doesnot affect the prediction of the model
+* Translation Invariance is when the shifting  of the object to either the left or right doesnot affect the prediction of the model